Skip to main content

 You can only issue a Passport to the level of your own permit.
 It's not to be used if an adult, who hasn't got a permit, is going to be present for the duration (or a significant part) of the residential event in a leadership capacity.

 Before granting a Passport, you'll need to check that you're happy that the young person has the skills to lead that event safely and successfully, as you remain responsible for the event.
-The young person given the passport will be leading the event, so it can't be given if there'll be volunteers present running the event, who're looking for a way around the Rules, as they don't have permits.
+The young person given the passport will be leading the event, so it can't be given if there'll be adults present running the event, who're looking for a way around the Rules, as they don't have permits.

 You can get hold of passports through the Scout Brand Centre.